input-output-hk/mithril/docs/website/root/manual/getting-started/bootstrap-cardano-node.md

 :::

-## Bootstrap a Cardano node from a testnet Mithril snapshot
+## Bootstrap a Cardano node from a testnet Mithril Cardano DB snapshot

 ### Step 1: Prepare some useful variables